raffaelj/eEKS/README.md

 __EKS__ = income from self-employment (German: Einkommen aus selbständiger Tätigkeit)
 __e__ = easy, electronic... or in German: einfach, erledigt, elektronisch...

+Kindly excuse my clause grammar mistakes and some wrong vocabularies.
+I try my best.
+Feel free to file an issue or to send a pull request with corrections.

 This will be a complete rewrite of a "works for me" solution with some bugs in a private repo of mine.

 The original one grew over a few years after experimenting with Open Office Base, porting the database to SQLite and later to MySQL.
 Open Office Base doesn't work well, is complicated and I really don't like the visual experience.
 With [lazymofo/datagrid][3] I found an easy solution to insert and change my data and every time I needed a new feature I hacked a view new lines in the code, mixed up German and English variable names...